oueme-fungi/oueme-fungi-ethno-public/README.md

-This repository contains data and analysis scripts for 'Comparison of wild mushroom use by ethnic groups surrounding the Upper Ouémé Reserve Forest in Benin, West Africa', currently under submission at (PLOS ONE)[https://journals.plos.org/plosone/].
+This repository contains data and analysis scripts for 'Comparison of wild mushroom use by ethnic groups surrounding the Upper Ouémé Reserve Forest in Benin, West Africa', currently under submission at [PLOS ONE](https://journals.plos.org/plosone/).

 Data files are in the directory "`data`", and analysis scripts as R markdown files are in the directory "`R`".